 Meanwhile, students' income and savings have a bigger, more negative, impact on the availability of financial aid than parental assets and income.

-Because financial aid is determined based on income and assets from the year prior to applying for aid -- in most cases, the student's junior year in high school -- students with large amounts of savings in their name could end up losing a hefty sum of free college cash.
+Because financial aid is determined based on income and assets from the year prior to applying for aid -- in most cases, the student's junior year in high school -- students with sizable savings in their name could end up losing a large sum of free college money.

-Fortunately, there are several ways for parents to save that will not put their child's future financial aid at risk.
-The following are 3 places to safely stash the cash:
+Fortunately, there are several ways for parents to save that will not put their children's future financial aid in jeopardy.
+The following are 3 places to safely stockpile cash:

 3 ways to save

 - UGMA and UTMA accounts.

 529 college plans

 One popular way is to save for college through a college savings plan.

 Operating similar to IRA and 401(k) plans, 529 college savings plans allow parents to save for a child's education tax-free through a variety of investment options.
 Some age-based investment packages put funds in aggressive investments when the child is young, then automatically switch funds to more stable options as the child nears college age.

 These plans offer big tax advantages, says Craig Parkin, managing director at TIAA-CREF Tuition Financing, the investment organization that administers Kentucky's state-sponsored college savings plans.